 In the male-dominated field of Marine Art, Julia O’Malley-Keyes has been chosen as the most respected female marine artist globally by the Australian Society of Marine Artists, Canadian Society of Marine Artists, L’Association des Peintres Officiels de la Marine (France) and the Royal Society of Marine Artists in the United Kingdom.
 The exhibition’s website INTERNATIONALMARINEART.COM, will premiere June 15, 2021, and remain open to the public until June 30, 2022.
 The society will produce a high-quality catalog that is available for purchase.

-Several years ago, I planted three Peony bushes for somebody that I deeply cared about at the time.
+Several years ago, I planted three Peony bushes outside of my art gallery for somebody that I deeply cared about at the time.
 The relationship with the person hasn’t lasted but the Peonies have.
 Every spring I look forward to their magnificent blooms in varying shades of fuchsia that are a signal of the coming summer season.
 They are short-lived but lovely while they last, a synonym of sorts that applies to both peonies and many times, the people in your life.

 Original oil painting and Cape Cod Prints of the renowned Woods Hole Golf Club available at O'Malley-Keyes Fine Art.
 Please visit our Cape Cod Art Gallery soon!